rukieya33/Cromwell_Nodejs_Application/README.md

    - Postgresql
    - Visual Studio IDE or any ide of your choice

+2. Download Cromwell_Nodejs_Application from Github.
+     - Download the application
+     - extract downloaded file to whichever directory of your choice
+     - Open the application in the IDE

-2. Create the tables Register and Login with these fields:
+3. Create the tables Register and Login with these fields:
      - Table register:
     first_name character varying COLLATE pg_catalog."default",
     last_name character varying COLLATE pg_catalog."default",